ADECruse/project-rails/README.md

 # project-rails
-project exercise from 'Web development 101' of The Odin Projectt
+project exercise from 'Web development 101' of The Odin Project